 Please see the following list of system-generated emails and associated scenarios:

-There are some scenarios where information in Grants.gov proposals cannot be transferred into your proposal processed in Research.gov.
+In addition, there are some scenarios where information in Grants.gov proposals cannot be transferred into your proposal processed in Research.gov.
 Review the specific system messaging in each proposal section and make updates as required.
 In particular, please review the budget(s), subaward organization(s), personnel listed in the proposal, and senior personnel document(s).
 The proposal must be successfully submitted in Research.gov by the relevant 5:00 pm submitter's local time deadline.
-Please contact the NSF Help Desk at 1-800-381-1532 (7:00 AM - 9:00 PM ET; Monday - Friday except federal holidays) or via rgov@nsf.gov if you need assistance.
+Please contact the NSF IT Service Desk at 1-800-381-1532 (7:00 AM - 9:00 PM ET; Monday - Friday except federal holidays) or via rgov@nsf.gov if you need assistance.

 What if the proposed duration is zero or left blank?